GoodPBC/oAuth/README.md

 	5. we navigate to the routes folder to edit our default route. we will update our res.send('Hello World') and instead we will res.render to render our ejs template -- when this is done fire up your server and navigate to your home page to make sure you are seeing your index template.

-	6. create the sign up route in your routes file
+	6. create the sign up route in your routes file.
+We will switch params to body to handle the form requests.
+The sign up route is post route. we are sending